elusivecodes/FrostDateTime/README.md

 #### ISO Year

-To get the ISO-8601 year according to the current timezone, use the `getISOYear` method.
+Get the ISO year in current timezone.

 This method is identical to `getYear()` except in cases where the ISO week belongs to the previous or next year, then that value will be used instead.